Minnie Driver: Podcast

 In 2021, Driver started a podcast, Minnie Questions with Minnie Driver, in which she asks guests a series of seven questions, inspired by the Proust Questionnaire.
 Guests have included Chelsea Clinton, Nick Jonas and Cindy Crawford.

 Personal life

 In 1997, Driver began dating Matt Damon while filming Good Will Hunting.
 The two split in early 1998.
 She was briefly engaged to Josh Brolin in 2001.
 She has a son born in 2008 from a brief relationship with television writer and producer Timothy J. Lea.
 Driver confirmed that she was in a relationship with Addison O'Dea in 2019.

 In 2016, Driver revealed that she was sexually assaulted at age 17 while on holiday in Greece.

 On 21 December 2017, Driver became a citizen of the United States.
-After living in California for a number of years, Driver moved back to London.
+After living in California for 27 years, Driver moved back to London in 2024.

 Activism

 Driver was a long-time ambassador for and supporter of Oxfam until withdrawing her support in 2018 over a sexual abuse scandal in the organisation.